micmejia/bible-dump/AMPC/Deuteronomy/Deut 17.md

-According to the decision of the law which they shall teach you and the judgment which they shall announce to you, you shall do; you shall not turn aside from the verdict they give you, [^a]either to the right hand or the left.
+According to the decision of the law which they shall teach you and the judgment which they shall announce to you, you shall do; you shall not turn aside from the verdict they give you, either to the right hand or the left.